cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

    * wiring, msg is the contract relating to this tx
    * file, msg is the discription of the file or file command
 ```
-## Wormhole - Keys in the HAMT, hashed keys are wormhole inito contract history.
+## Wormhole - HAMT Hashed keys are wormhole inito contract history.
 ```
 // TX oriented Tsender = `ChinaID` + TAUaddress
-wiring tx
+Wiring transactions
 - `Tsender/receiver`TXnounce; //  balance and POT power for each address 总交易计数
 - `Tsender/receiver`Balance
-- `Tsender/receiver`TXNounce`Msg // for future command, such as "seeding all" comment, no file attachment file tx
+- `Tsender/receiver`TXnounce`Msg // for future command, such as "seeding all up to 1G" comment, no file attachment File transactions
 - `Tsender`FileNounce // file command counting 文件交易计数
-- `Tsender`file`Nounce`FileAMTroot // when user follow a chain address, they can traverse its files through changing nounce.
+- `Tsender`File`Nounce`FileAMTroot // when user follow a chain address, they can traverse its files through changing nounce.
-- `Tsender`file`Nounce`fileMsg
+- `Tsender`File`Nounce`Msg

 // entity oritened
-file
+File
 - `FileAMTroot``ChainID`SeedingNounce // for each file, this is the total number of registerred seeders, first seeding is the creation.
-- `FileAMTroot``ChainID``Seeding`Nounce`IPFSPeer // the seeding peer id for the file. relay
+- `FileAMTroot``ChainID``Seeding`Nounce`IPFSPeer // the seeding peer id for the file.
-- Relay`ChainID`Nouce  // recording the relays counter
+Relay
+- Relay`ChainID`Nounce  // recording the relays counter, these relays are own chain annouced relays.
+The TAU relays are in the levelDb.
+Relay pool are the combination of TAU relays and own chain relays.
-- Relay`ChainID`NouceAddress // recording the relay address
+- Relay`ChainID`NounceAddress // recording the relay address
 ```
 ## constants
 * mutable range = 1 week